 About Max Brookman-Byrne

-Max Brookman-Byrne is a Lecturer in Law in the College of Social Science.
+Max Brookman-Byrne is a Senior Lecturer in Law in the College of Social Science.

 Max’s research focuses on international law and the use of force/conduct of hostilities.
 Since 2014 he has been carrying out cutting edge research into the lawfulness of the use of armed drones against armed groups in various regions of the world.
 The research has been undertaken as part of a PhD project at the University of Reading, funded by the ESRC.
 The research has produced a wider range of outputs, including peer-reviewed articles, conference appearances and collaborations with non-governmental organisations with a view to influencing global policy.